b9Joker108/a_glockenspiel_magistery/appendices/thinking_musically_v1_04072025.md

 For my book on the orchestral glockenspiel of 37 tones ranging from C5 to C8, I require a unit and survey on "thinking musically".
 Make sure it is both academic and pedagogic in register.
 Be expansove and creative and synthesize wisely from a number of intersecting ontological discourses.

-# Thinking Musically: An Embodied-Ontological Unit for the 37-Tone Glockenspiel (C5–C8)
+# Thinking Musically Through the Senses: An Embodied-Ontological Unit for the 37-Tone Glockenspiel (C5–C8)

 **Main insight – Thinking musically is an entwined cognitive, bodily and ontological act.**  It emerges when performers *embody* sound structures, *enact* them in gesture, and *reflect* critically on what a musical work “is.”
 The following survey and six-lesson unit translate that interdisciplinary insight into concrete pedagogy for the 37-tone orchestral glockenspiel.